I Don't Want My Child Anymore: What Do I Do? [Your Options for Moving Forward]

 If postpartum depression has been ruled out, you will need to further evaluate where your thoughts of “I don’t want my children anymore” are coming from.
 If you contact American Adoptions, you can always speak to a trained counselor for free (and with no obligation to choose adoption) about your personal situation and the dilemma you are in.
 They will ask you questions to help you determine why you are thinking about “giving up” your child and help you choose the right path for you and your baby moving forward.

-To receive free counseling today, please call 1-800-ADOPTION.
+To get free counseling today, please call 1-800-ADOPTION to get the guidance and support you deserve.

 Common Questions in this Situation